huwpowell/MountSMB/README.md

 a mntSMB.desktop file is provided (Copy to $HOME/Desktop)

-need to use sudo.. so run the skeleton script mntSMB which will call te script (mntSMB.sh) using sudo...
+need to use sudo.. so run the skeleton script mntSMB which will call the script (mntSMB.sh) using sudo...
 Or from the CLI or Gnome Desktop

 # Ensure that you are a valid sudoer and add this line to /etc/sudoers